saucelabs/sauce-docs/docs/api-testing/on-prem/quick-start/introduction-to-integration-testing.md

 <img src={useBaseUrl('img/api-fortress/2018/04/Screen-Shot-2018-04-12-at-12.31.27-PM.png')} alt="Set Variable"/>

-Now, call the variable `“access_token”` and assign the value to ${payload.Token}.
+Now, call the variable `“access_token”` and assign the value to $\{payload.Token}.
 The response body from the original post call was saved to a variable called “payload.”
 The key to access the token is named `“Token”`, so you may find it by calling `“payloadToken”`.
 Be sure to wrap this all in `${}` so that API Fortress knows to interpret what’s between the brackets instead of using it literally.

 ## Making Follow-up Calls